Resting state recordings from the OMEGA database

 The Brain Imaging Data Structure (BIDS) standard for neuroimaging data organization was first established for MRI and fMRI (Gorgolewski, 2016).
 It is based on simple file formats and folder structures that can readily expand to additional data modalities.

-An extension of the BIDS for MEG datasets is currently under review.
+An extension of the BIDS for MEG datasets has now been published.
 The data distributed with this tutorial is organized following this prototype (which may change in the future).
 One objective is that analysis pipelines designed with major analysis tools (such as Brainstorm, FieldTrip, MNE, SPM and others) can be readily applied without requiring software or pipeline redevelopments.

-We have already implemented a set of functions that can load automatically into a Brainstorm database any dataset following the BIDS specification.
-The files that are read by this function are the following:
+Brainstorm includes a set of functions that can load automatically any dataset following the BIDS specification.
+The files that are read by Brainstorm are the following:

 derivatives/: Everything that cannot be considered as raw data